marionlamoureux/iceberg_lab/README.md

 ;
 ```

+You now have you're own database you can run the below queries over

 ### 2. Table Maintenance in Iceberg

+#### 2.1.
+Loading data

-Under the maintenance database, let's load the flight table partitioned by year.
+Under the 'maintenance' database, let's load the flight table partitioned by year.

 ```SQL
 -- [TABLE MAINTENANCE] CREATE FLIGHTS TABLE IN ICEBERG TABLE FORMAT drop table if exists ${user_id}_airlines_maint.flights;